danielbachhuber/wp-dev-docs/security/verifying-intent.md

 Verifying Intent
 ================

-When a user performs an action which alters the database, let it be submitting a settings form, modifying a user’s profile details, or editing a post's bdoy, we want to confirm it was actually them who initiated the action.
+When a user performs an action which alters the database, let it be submitting a settings form, modifying a user’s profile details, or editing a post's body, we want to confirm it was actually them who initiated the action.
 WordPress packages a nice system called nonces ("Numbers used Once") to help you out.

 Because nonces have a set expiration, and can be generated to be unique to a given action, they're easy for WordPress to verify and difficult for the baddies to fake.
 Without nonces, your code can be susceptible to [cross-site request forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery).